beiweitemderbeste/fullstackopen_translation_de/part_1/part_1b.md

 > As mentioned, the value of this in JavaScript is defined based on how the method is being called.
 When setTimeout is calling the method, it is the JavaScript engine that actually calls the method and, at that point, this refers to the global object.

-Wie bereits erwähnt wird der Wert von "this" in Javascript darüber bestimmt, wie die Methode aufgrufen wird, zu diesem Punkt verweist "this" auf das globale Objekt.
+Wie bereits erwähnt wird der Wert von "this" in Javascript darüber bestimmt, wie die Methode aufgrufen wird, zum jetzigen Punkt verweist "this" auf das globale Objekt.

 > There are several mechanisms by which the original this can be preserved.
 One of these is using a method called bind: